About Eagleton Graduate Education Programs

 Instructor: Richard Bagger

-Instructor: Adjunct faculty Joseph V. Doria, Jr. and Peter McDonough, Jr.
+Instructor: T. Missy Balmir, Joseph V. Doria, Jr., and Peter J. McDonough, Jr.

 Eagleton Science and Politics Workshop (ESPW)

 ESPW is a collaborative initiative that enables graduate students, post-docs, and faculty to explore intersections between science and politics in order to increase their understanding of how politics affects their disciplines and how they can effectively engage with political and policymaking leaders and institutions.

 The workshop series aims to make connections and improve communication between scientists and policy-makers, as well as to expand the pool of scientifically trained graduates interested in public service careers.